Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Maximum Likelihood Estimation

 In this section, we show how to conduct parametric inference on the matching function equilibrium models with partial assignment, and how the structural parameters can be estimated using maximum likelihood.
 To reduce computational time, we provide an analytic expression for the gradient of the likelihood, as well as formulas to compute confidence intervals when the matching function is homogeneous of degree 1.

-Let us assume that $M_{xy}$ belongs to a parametric family $M_{xy}^{\theta },$ where there is a unique value, $\theta_0$ which rationalizes the observed data.
-Our goal is to estimate the parameters $\theta_0$ in $M_{xy}^{\theta }.$ Note that for given masses $n_{x}$ and $m_{y}$, denoted by $(n,m)$, and a given parameter $\theta$, we can obtain the (unique) equilibrium masses of singles $(\mu _{x0},\mu _{0y})$ (using Algorithm \ref{IPFP Algorithm}).
-We can then compute the predicted mass of marriages between type $x$ men, and type $y$ women, $\mu _{xy}^{\theta } $, using our aggregate matching function $M_{xy}^{\theta}$.
+Let us assume that $M_{xy}$ belongs to a parametric family $M_{xy}^{\theta },$ where there is a unique value $\theta_0$ which rationalizes the observed data.\footnote{ This implicitly assumes that we consider the matching models which are parametrically identified.
+All matching models listed in section \ref{sec: examples} are parametrically identified from the data on who marries whom. } Our goal is to estimate the parameters $\theta_0$ in $M_{xy}^{\theta }.$ Note that for given masses $n_{x}$ and $m_{y}$, and a given parameter $\theta$, we can obtain the (unique) equilibrium masses of singles $(\muxz,\muzy)$ (using algorithm \ref{IPFP Algorithm}).
+We can then compute the predicted mass of matching between type $x$ men and type $y$ women, $\mu _{xy}^{\theta } $, using our aggregate matching function $M_{xy}^{\theta}$.
 These quantities are all we need to construct a likelihood.